TobiasNickel/tXml/README.md

     - **filter** a method, to filter for interesting nodes, use it like Array.filter.
     - **simplify** to simplify the object, to an easier access.
     - **pos** where to start parsing.
+    - **noChildNodes** array of nodes, that have no children and don't need to be closed.
+Default is working good for html.
+For example when parsing rss, the link tag is used to really provide an URL that the user can open.
+In html however a link text is used to bind css or other resource into the document.
+In HTML it does not need to get closed. so by default the noChildNodes containes the tagName 'link'.
+Same as 'img', 'br', 'input', 'meta', 'link'.
+That means: when parsing rss, it makes to set `noChildNodes` to [], an empty array.
 ```js
     xml(`<user is='great'>
         <name>Tobias</name>